mia-platform/documentation/docs/business_suite/custom-frontends-integration-CMS.md

 `iframe`: true if you want to open the frontend in the iFrame, false if you want to open in another tab

+`groups`: you can set the required groups a user needs to be able to see the menu in the CMS

 To do this you have two ways:

 * insert the data in the CMS in the __cmsmenu__ collection: insert a new object specifying the fields.